openshift/enhancements/enhancements/console/internationalization.md

 ## Proposal

+### User Stories

+As an OpenShift user, I want to access to the web console information in my preferred language.

 [react-i18next framework](https://react.i18next.com/) an internationalization framework for React based on [i18next](http://i18next.com/).
 It provides standard internationalization features such as plurals, context, interpolation, and format, as well as language detection, loading, caching, and extensions through additional plugins.